-- (a) information contained in Continuous Improvement Plans submitted by supervisory unions or supervisory districts on behalf of their schools, including data reported to the Agency as required by Section 2124 of this rule; - (b) Other information necessary to meet state and federal accountability standards and requirements; and - (c) Written feedback and complaints that are submitted to the supervisory union or supervisory district that relate to whether a school meets the Education Quality Standards pursuant to Sections 2121.1 and 2126.1 of this rule and subsequent responses.
+(a) information contained in Continuous Improvement Plans submitted by supervisory union or supervisory district on behalf of their schools, including data reported to the Agency as required by Section 2124 of this rule;

+(b) Other information necessary to meet state and federal accountability standards and requirements; and

+(c) Written feedback and complaints and subsequent responses that are submitted to the supervisory union or supervisory district pursuant to Sections 2121.1 and 2126.1 of this rule and related to whether a school meets the Education Quality Standards.

-If the Secretary determines that a school is not meeting the requirements of this rule or that the school is making insufficient progress in improving student performance pursuant to 16 V.S.A. § 164(9), the Agency shall describe in writing any actions the school must take to ensure the school meets educational quality standards and must provide technical assistance to the supervisory union, supervisory district and/or school, as needed.
-If the school fails to meet the standards set forth in this rule or to make sufficient progress toward improving student performance pursuant to 16 V.S.A. § 164(9), the Secretary shall recommend to the State Board one or more of the actions identified by 16 V.S.A. § 165(b)(1-5).
+If the Secretary determines that a school is not meeting the requirements of this rule or that the school is making insufficient progress in improving student performance pursuant to 16 V.S.A. § 164(9), the Agency shall describe in writing actions the school must take to ensure the school meets educational quality standards and provide technical assistance to the supervisory union, supervisory district and/or school, as needed.
+If the school fails to meet the standards set forth in this rule or make sufficient progress toward improving student performance pursuant to 16 V.S.A. § 164(9), the Secretary shall recommend to the State Board one or more of the actions identified by 16 V.S.A. § 165(b)(1-5).